meetdomaine/Kit/documentation/content/settings/css.md

 ### CSS chunking and Critical Example

-Here's an example kit.config.js with CSS chunking and Critical CSS enabled:
+Here's an example kit.config.js with CSS chunking and Critical CSS enabled, pulled from one of our projects:

 ```js
 {